wordpress-mobile/WordPress-iOS/MIGRATIONS.md

 - `Theme` added a new number attribute called `order` to store the display order retrieved by
 - Added new entity `Person`

+- `ReaderPost` added new number attributed called `originPostID` to store the source post ID of a cross-post.
+- `ReaderPost` added new number attributed called `originSiteID` to store the source site ID of a cross-post.

 ## WordPress 39 (@sergioestevao 2015-09-09)

 - `Blog` added a new boolean attribute called `relatedPostsAllowed` to store the related setting on the site;